top of page

 • Smaller classes

-• Teachers trained or training in special learning needs
+• Teachers trained in special learning needs

 • Teacher aide support